Orika Africa

 Cost: USD $35 per traveler

-• Passport must be valid for at least six months beyond the date of entry
+• Passport must remain valid for at least six months from your date of arrival

-• Entry requirements can change at any time; verify with your consulate before traveling
+• Entry requirements can change at any time — always confirm with your consulate before traveling

 Health & Vaccines